microsoft/vscode-react-native/doc/debugging.md

 ## Debugging React Native Hermes

+Hermes is a new JavaScript engine optimized for running React Native apps on Android.
+It requires you to use at least version 0.60.2 of React Native.
+You also need to edit your `android/app/build.gradle` file and rebuild your Android app.
+You can find the complete instruction [here](https://facebook.github.io/react-native/docs/hermes/).

-If you use Hermes engine, you must choose one of the following configurations:
+If you use Hermes engine, you are required to choose one of the following configurations:
  - React Native Direct: Debug Android

 ```